thimpat/to-esm/docs/ideas/create-hybrid-library-with-to-esm-supporting-the-browser.md

 > 🚫
 _If you are not targeting the browser, ignore --target and --bundle options_
 > ```shell
 > $> to-esm --entrypoint index.cjs --update-all
 > ```

+> 🚫
+_It is possible that the to-esm internal bundling sometimes fails.
+It's five hours of work, so it's likely
+> not perfect.
+You can use a different bundler like Rollup, for instance, to bundle your final work_
+> ```shell
+> $> to-esm --entrypoint index.cjs --update-all
+> ```